neongm/RaycastedSound/Readme.md

 > Note: Only the object on Environment (11) layer will affect the sound.

 Default values seems to be optimal in most of the situations, but you might want to tweak it.

+this repository was made as part of practice work in my university